polyglot-compiler/JLang/docs/developer-guide.md

 PolyLLVM is built as an extension to the [Polyglot](https://www.cs.cornell.edu/projects/polyglot/) compiler.
 As PolyLLVM is a backend only, it does not extend the parser, or the type system built into polyglot.
 PolyLLVM adds compiler passes for desugaring and translating the code.
 PolyLLVM translates directly to LLVM IR using the LLVM C API.

 Desugaring Passes
 -----------------

-There are currently 2 desugaring passes implemented as a part of
+There are currently several desugaring passes that run prior to translation:
-PolyLLVM: `StringConversionVisitor` and `MakeCastsExplicitVisitor`.
-The `StringConversionVisitor` pass converts String addition to a call to the `concat` method, and handles converting expressions to strings.
-The `MakeCastsExplicit` adds explicit casts where the Java language implicitly casts between two types.
-This includes adding casts to generic types and theie erasure.
+- The `StringConversionVisitor` pass converts String addition to a call to the `concat` method, and handles converting expressions to strings.
+- The `MakeCastsExplicit` adds explicit casts where the Java language implicitly casts between two types.
+This includes adding casts to generic types and type erasure.
 These are polyglot visitors, so the logic for these transformations is in the extension objects for the Java AST nodes.
+- The `ClassInitializerVisitor` searches for class initializer blocks and inline field initializers, and prepends these to object constructors.

 LLVM API